TYPO3-Initiatives/structured-content/Documentation/ContentBlocks/ContentBlockRegistration.md

 > Defining "Content Elements" in TYPO3 can be hard and the learning curve is steap.
 > You need to learn PHP, TCA, TypoScript and Fluid and maybe other languages.

-So the goal of this initiative is to provide an easy and reliable way to register content blocks.
+So the goal of this draft is to provide an easy and reliable way to register content blocks.

 A content block is defined as a small chunk of informatation, which is connected to a view, which is then rendered in the TYPO3 frontend.